scuhci/SAR-backend/README.md

 # SMAR Tool for Systematic Mobile Application Reviews

-A tool for academic researchers to conduct a keyword search of Google Play and get back the metadata for all relevant apps.
+A tool for academic researchers to conduct a keyword search of the Google Play & iOS app stores and get back the metadata for all relevant apps.

 **This project is stil a work in progress.** You can view our beta site at [smar-tool.org](http://smar-tool.org/).
 Also, take a look at our [User Guide](https://smar-team.s3.us-west-1.amazonaws.com/user-guide/SMAR+User+Guide.pdf) for an in-depth overview of how to use our application.